 Academic report cards will be sent home four times per year at nine-week intervals.
-The report card will be sent home on the Wednesday following the close of the marking period.
-Progress reports will be sent home for each student at the midpoint of each marking period.
-Progress can also be checked at any time using Powerschool (http://powerschool.kpschools.com/public/).
+The report card will be sent home the week following the close of the marking period.
 Parents are encouraged to contact the teacher any time they have questions or concerns about their child's progress.